 Table Six : Fixed and Variable Rate Investment Totals

-31 March 2021 30 September 202 Actual Actua
+31 March 2021 30 September 202 Actual Actu

 £'000's £'000's

 Fixed rate principal 41,000 47,000

 Variable rate principal 28,700 27,930

-Total 69,700
+Total 69,700 74,930

-- 4.5.8 Since the last Treasury report, no further Money Market funds have been added to the portfolio, however an application is in progress to add the CCLA Public Sector Deposit Fund due to the recent closure of the Amundi Money Market Fund. - 4.5.9 There have been no breaches of treasury counter party limits, with the investment activity during the year conforming to the approved strategy.
+- 4.5.8 Since the last Treasury report, the application to add the CCLA Public Sector Deposit Fund Money Market fund was completed and they have been added to the portfolio, due to the closure of the Amundi Money Market Fund. - 4.5.9 There have been no breaches of treasury counter party limits, with the investment activity during the year conforming to the approved strategy.
 Any breach would be notified to the Chief Finance Officer.
 The Council has had no liquidity difficulties and no funds have been placed with the Debt Management Office (DMO) during 2021/22 to date, demonstrating that counterparty limits and availability for placing funds approved in the TM Strategy were working effectively.
-It is possible that surplus funds borrowed during 2021/22 will be placed in the DMO temporarily, if PWLB borrowing rates are advantageous and cash balances due to the timing of taking out new loans would breach other counterparty limits. - 4.5.10 The list of "Approved Countries for Investments" is detailed in Appendix D. - 4.5.11 Money Market Fund Regulatory Change took place in early 2019, and Liquidity (non-government) Funds have been converted from Constant Net Asset Value (CNAV) funds to Low Volatility Net Asset Value (LVNAV) pricing.
-Government-type funds will remain as CNAV funds under the new regulations.
-This changes have no impact on the Council's Treasury Management Strategy. - 4.5.12 As part of the Council regeneration programme and financial security objectives officers have establishing special purpose vehicles (SPV) to deliver regeneration in the town and to improve the offer in the private rented sector.
+It is possible that surplus funds borrowed during 2021/22 will be placed in the DMO temporarily, if PWLB borrowing rates are advantageous and cash balances due to the timing of taking out new loans would breach other counterparty limits. - 4.5.10 The list of "Approved Countries for Investments" is detailed in Appendix D. - 4.5.11 Money Market Fund Regulatory Change took place in early 2019, and Liquidity (non-government) Funds were converted from Constant Net Asset Value (CNAV) funds to Low Volatility Net Asset Value (LVNAV) pricing.
+Government-type funds remained as CNAV funds under the new regulations.
+These changes have had no impact on the Council's Treasury Management Strategy. - 4.5.12 As part of the Council regeneration programme and financial security objectives officers have established special purpose vehicles (SPV) to deliver regeneration in the town and to improve the offer in the private rented sector.
 These SPV's have included a Limited Liability partnership and a wholly owned company.
-As completely separate legal entities the board of Directors of tV needed to delegate authority for the treasury management function to the Council, for officers to invest monies on behalf of the SPV's subject to Director's delegation.
-Any sums invested on behalf of theses SPV's are to be done in accordance with the Councils own treasury management policies.
+As completely separate legal entities the board of Directors of the SPV needed to delegate authority for the treasury management function to the Council, for officers to invest monies on behalf of the SPV's subject to Director's delegation.
+Any sums invested on behalf of theses SPV's will be done in accordance with the Councils own treasury management policies.
 No such investments have been made on their behalf to date.